 Best Just for the Pictures

-We’re going light on the reading again — this book by Charlotte Dematons has no words.
-Instead, it has beautiful watercolor images depicting a range of time-periods and a touch of fantasy, too.
+We’re going light on the reading again.
+“The Yellow Balloon” by Charlotte Dematons has no words.
+Instead, it has beautiful watercolor images depicting a range of time periods and a touch of fantasy.

-Child and parent follow a yellow balloon through the book as it navigates through different countries and eras.
+You and your child will follow a yellow balloon through the book as it navigates through different countries and eras.
 The pictures are incredibly detailed, and you can spot a million little stories within them.

 This is a super book for stimulating your child’s imagination, as you can easily invent your own stories together by looking at what is happening in the pictures.